Cloud-SPAN/create-aws-instance-0-overview/index.md

 | [Create and manage your AWS instance](https://cloud-span.github.io/create-aws-instance-2-manage-instance/)| Learn how to create, start, stop, and terminate your instance using the AWS Console, and how to login to your instance.
 See section below `Where to go from here` for related resources. |
 | [AWS Costs Explained](https://cloud-span.github.io/create-aws-instance-3-costs-explained/) | Learn about the costs of using your Cloud-SPAN AWS instance, the AWS Free Tier and Research Credits available.|

-## Help and Support

-If you need some help to complete this course, or would like to discuss further some of its topics, you can join our weekly drop-in sessions held on Thursdays at 3pm.
-Please follow this link to our Blackboard [Drop-in Sessions](something).

 ## Where to go from here

 | Resource                   | Description |